qp3580ug/lmnop/README.md

 ### Optional, if wanting to install and use with local PostgreSQL

-A local PostgreSQL server will be faster than a GCP one. https://github.com/DjangoGirls/tutorial-extensions/tree/master/en/optional_postgresql_installation
+A local PostgreSQL server will be faster than a AWS one. https://github.com/DjangoGirls/tutorial-extensions/tree/master/en/optional_postgresql_installation

 Internet will have more recent instructions for installing PostgreSQL, start there.